stormchaservik/Book-Review-Management-System/README.md

-A prototype for Book Review Management System written in Python for MySQL database management system.
+A prototype for Book Review Management System written in Python and MySQL database management system.

 Packages used:
 - tkinter